isomerpages/moe-canberrapri/_canberra-experience-plus/Department/Educational Technology (EdTech).md

 third_nav_title: Department
 variant: tiptap
 ---
-<p><strong>Vision:</strong> Every Canberrian a Future-ready &amp; Digitally
+<p><strong>Vision:</strong> Future-ready &amp; Digitally Responsible Canberrians</p>
-Responsible Discoverer, Learner and Leader</p>
-<p></p>
-<p><strong>Mission: </strong>To Provide a Quality Holistic Education which
-Fosters Lifelong Learning in the Pursuit of Excellence, Empowered by Technology.</p>
+<p><strong>Mission: </strong>To provide quality learning in the hands of
+every Canberrian, empowered by technology.</p>
 <p>Building upon the school's vibrant and pervasive culture of innovation,
-the EdTech Department places a premium on innovating curriculum to enhance students' learning experiences.
-The department creates opportunities for students to discover their interests and talents, and develop life skills, a sense of curiosity and a love for learning.</p>
-<p>Leveraging the key programmes spearheaded by the department, students
-are taught to harness technology as a key enabler to enhance the way they live, work and play.
-Technology has helped to transform classrooms, modify and redefine learning tasks to create new learning experiences for students.</p>
+the EdTech Department places a premium on innovating the curriculum to enhance students' learning experiences.
+Leveraging its achievements in the FutureSchools@Singapore Programme and Applied Learning Programme (ALP), technology serves as a key enabler in enhancing the way students live, work, and play.
+This has helped to transform classrooms, modify, and even redefine learning tasks to create new learning experiences.</p>
 <p><strong>Department Key Programme:</strong>
 </p>
 <ul data-tight="true" class="tight">